I am a computer nerd

 Thursday, December 6, 2007, 12:38 AM

 Posted by Administrator

 Lets say you're staying at my neighbor's house and you fire up your laptop and jump on the wireless.
 Oops, you got my wireless, and why not?
 It's completely insecure after all.
 You check your gmail and check yahoo news, but then you try to go to myspace.com and you get some other page instead!
 Yes, my temporary neighbor, you're being blocked.
-My wireless now allows anybody on, and allows surfing to a list of pre-approved sites, but those sites until you perform some other authentication.
+My wireless now allows anybody on, and allows surfing to a list of pre-approved sites, but only those sites until you perform some other authentication.
 If you should happen to try to access something not white listed, you get a friendly replacement page with a handy list of pre-approved sites.

 Its magic!
 Actually, it's a combination of OpenVPN with squid proxy and some pretty complex IP Tables firewall settings.
 Essentially it works this way, the wireless router will let anybody on, but the firewall machine assigns the DHCP with itself as the default route.
 Of course, you might be able to route yourself through the wireless router, but it makes no difference.
 Once you are connected, all traffic on port 80 is redirected through a transparent squid proxy, which allows traffic monitoring and more particularly allows only browsing to a specific list of domains.
 If you try to access something not in that list, you get the squid error message, the custom one that frames a page presented by my second http server.
 I'm running two because there is significant work on the main one, and only minimal interaction on the second so the first is Apache and the second is thttpd (tiny httpd.)

 Periodically a cron job runs to update the list of sites in a file available to the thttpd server.
 It presents an error when you hit anything that doesn't exist, and the only other pages are one that builds the list (cgi written in C) and the index, which frames the error.